 - Arrange a rack in the center of the oven and preheat to 450°F/232°C.

 - Boil the potatoes: In a 3-quart stock pot, add 1 ½ pounds unpeeled fingerling potatoes and ½ cup of Diamond Crystal Kosher Salt (or ¼ cup kosher salt or table salt).
 Fill the pot about ¾ full with water, ensuring that the potatoes are fully submerged.
-Don't worry if it seems like a lot of salt - it won't make the potatoes too salty.
-The salt is necessary both for seasoning and for creamy potatoes!Set the pot over medium-high heat and bring to a boil.
-Boil the potatoes for 8 to 10 minutes, or until easily pierced with a fork.
+Note: Don't worry if it seems like a lot of salt - it won't make the potatoes too salty.
+The salt is necessary both for seasoning and for creamy potatoes!

 - Drain the potatoes and dry them thoroughly with a paper towel.
 Allow them to sit for 5 minutes on a large parchment-lined baking sheet to dry further.
 Toss the potatoes with ¼ cup extra-virgin olive oil.

 - Smash the potatoes: Using a small, flat bowl or the bottom of a measuring cup, firmly press down on each potato to smash it to about ⅓-inch to ½-inch thickness.
 Season the tops of the potatoes with salt and pepper.
 If any of the potatoes break apart, you can try to smush them together with your hands.
-Don't worry too much if you can't -- you will just end up with smaller bites of crispy potato!
-The more firmly you smash the potatoes, the less likely they'll break apart.
+Don't worry if you can't -- you will just end up with smaller bites of crispy potato!
+The more firmly you smash them, the less likely they'll break apart.

 - Bake the potatoes: Roast the potatoes in the oven for 15 minutes.
 Remove the baking sheet from the oven and carefully flip the potatoes (if they feel too fragile, you can flip them a few minutes later).
-Season again with salt and pepper.Bake for an additional 10 - 15 minutes, or until they're crispy and golden-brown on both sides.
+Season again with Salt and black pepper.Bake for an additional 10 - 15 minutes, or until they're crispy and golden-brown on both sides.
 Allow the potatoes to cool for 5 - 10 minutes before serving.

 For the garlicky salsa verde: